mastreeno/Merp/README.md

 # Merp
-An event based Micro ERP
+An event based Micro ERP, developed by Andrea Saltarello